 Bachelor of Science in Nursing (B.S.N.)
-Accelerated Post-Bachelor Degree
+Post-Bachelor Degree (California)

-This program is for individuals with prior earned bachelors degree (i.e., B.A., B.S.) who wish to be prepared for licensure as a registered nurse while simultaneously earning a Bachelor of Science in Nursing degree.
+This accelerated California nursing program is for individuals who have a bachelor’s degree (i.e., B.A., B.S.) and wish to be prepared for licensure as a registered nurse while simultaneously earning a Bachelor of Science in Nursing degree.